plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 Marketing is communication.
 You get to know people, look at the world from their point of view, listen to what they need, focus on them, create something that solves their issues, be valuable to them, help them notice you, remember you and keep in touch.

 We deliberately avoid the following marketing strategies.
-Many for ethical reasons, some for not wanting to strech ourselves too thin.
+Many for ethical reasons, some for not wanting to spread ourselves too thin.
 By practicing ethical marketing, we can grow while respecting the people we're trying to reach and doing our little bit to make the web more independent.

 ## We don’t do any paid advertising